 Dr. Alfred C. Fones trained Irene Newman as his apprentice, scaling and polishing teeth.

 Dr. E.L.
 Pettibone gave the first lecture in oral hygiene in a public school.

 Ohio College of Dentistry began a formal program for dental nurses, but the dental community objected so strongly that graduates were not allowed to practice.

 Alfred C. Fones opened the Fones School of Dental Hygiene in Bridgeport, Connecticut.

 Fones began the Bridgeport Demonstration Project, employing graduates from his dental hygiene program to provide dental care in public schools.
-His first graduates formed the Connecticut Dental Hygienist's Assocation.
+His first graduates formed the Connecticut Dental Hygienist's Association.

 Connecticut became the first state to pass dental hygiene licensure law.
 Irene Newman, the first person trained by Alfred Fones, becomes the first licensed hygienist.

-The University of Michigan begins offering a two-year dental hygiene program.
-That same year, the state of Michigan recognizes dental hygiene as a legal profession.
+The University of Michigan begins offering a one-year dental hygiene program.
+That same year, the State of Michigan recognizes dental hygiene as a legal profession.

 The American Dental Hygienists' Association (ADHA) was founded; annual membership dues were $2.